Vasu10134/SPAS/README.md

 ## 🎨 UI Components

-The application uses a custom design system built on top of Shadcn UI with:
+The application uses a custom design system with:

 - **Enhanced Cards** - Glass morphism and hover effects
 - **Premium Buttons** - Gradient backgrounds and animations